Personalise your itinerary

 (Click on an to view more information)

-Explore the streets and harbour of this typically French port town.
-Having avoided destruction in WWII, it still retains its authentic Norman charm.
+Explore the streets and harbour of the typically French port town, Honfleur.
+Having avoided destruction during WWII, it still proudly retains its authentic Norman charm, with half-timbered houses, narrow alleyways, and a vibrant marina.
+The town’s artistic heritage is also noteworthy, having inspired famous painters such as Claude Monet and the Impressionists.

-Gain an insight into WWII at this seaside resort that’s associated with the Allied Landings.
-Key visits include the Invasion Museum and 360° cinema.
+Gain an insight into WWII at this historic seaside resort closely linked to the Allied Landings.
+Key visits during Normandy French language school trips include the Invasion Museum, which showcases the construction and significance of the Mulberry Harbour, and the impressive 360° cinema, where students can experience powerful wartime footage.

 This huge museum devoted to the sea contains a hi-tech exhibition on the Titanic.
 Organise an unforgettable day during which you and your group will live an adventure, have fun, and learn all there is to know about deep-sea exploration.
 Teacher resources are available.